|

 There is a second dimension here that does not get discussed enough: not all cloud CPUs are equal, and the newest-generation silicon rarely lands in EUC-optimized instance families first.
 It goes to AI, HPC, and high-margin compute workloads.

 GO-EUC benchmarking has documented this clearly for Azure.
-The D-series v6 (Intel Sapphire Rapids/AMD EPYC Genoa) delivers 26% better EUC performance than the v5 generation, but v5 remains the default recommendation for AVD and Windows 365 deployments due to familiarity and pricing.
+The D-series v6 (Intel Sapphire Rapids/AMD EPYC Genoa) delivers 26% better EUC performance than v5, but v5 remains the default recommendation for AVD and Windows 365 deployments due to familiarity and pricing.
 Most organizations are running their users on v5 or even v4 instances without realizing the performance gap they are leaving on the table.

 For GPU-accelerated desktops, the situation is even more pronounced.
 The NVIDIA A10 found in Azure NVadsA10 v5 and AWS G5 is a 2021-era GPU.
 Consumer GPU cards today are considerably faster.
 Yet you will pay a significant EUC premium for what, in silicon terms, is a four-year-old graphics card.